Where to Stay in Berlin - A Local’s Neighborhood Guide

 Pros: Quite a few big sights, close to Tiergarten Park, lots of great hotels, good shopping and restaurants, some great photo galleries

-Cons: Lacks urban edge, beholden to mainstream consumerism, fairly tacky in places, many nondescript areas beyond the tourist parts
+Cons: Lacks urban edge, beholden to mainstream consumerism, tacky in some places, can feel nondescript

 Savignyplatz in Charlottenburg.
 Photo: Uwe Thobae, CC BY-SA 3.0, via Wikimedia Commons